WELCOME TO THE JKA-SKD CANADA WEBSITE

 The way: Who will pass it on straight and well?

-Poem by Gichin Funakoshi
+Poem by Funakoshi Gichin

 The first connotation of karaindicates that karate is a technique that permits one to defend himself with his bare hands and fists without weapons.